This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Off the beaten track Day trips from Darwin

-We’re so lucky to have so much to see and do in the Top End!
+We’re so lucky to have so much to see and do in the Top End.
 Start by exploring ancient escarpments and world-famous national parks.
-Swim in the waterfalls and crystal clear swimming holes and all … just a day trip away.
+Swim in the waterfalls and crystal clear swimming holes – all just a day trip away.

 Most of these day trips are within 2 hours of Darwin.
-Get the most out of your visit to Darwin with these ‘off the beaten track’ day trips.
+Get the most out of your visit and discover these ‘off the beaten track’ day trips from Darwin.

 Off the beaten track Day Trips from Darwin